What's the difference between a structured settlement and an annuity? in Riverside County, California

 In Riverside County, California, this process must be handled through the Riverside County Superior Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Cal.
 Insurance Code §§ 10134–10139.5 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Riverside County Specific Answer
+Riverside County specific answer

 Insurance Code §§ 10134–10139.
-5 and the specific Steps of the Riverside County Superior Court.
+5 and the Riverside County Superior Court.

 The Riverside County Superior Court serves California's fourth largest county with over 2.
 4 million residents.